Basketball Offense - Attacking the Diamond 1-2-1-1 Full Court PressBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Have two at half court, near the sidelines.
+Two are at half court, near the sidelines.
 Oftentimes, you often like to go up the middle against the press, but in this case, always have a receiver along the ball-side sideline near mid-court.
-The point guard will look to the middle and the ball-side sideline for the pass.
+The point guard looks to the middle and the ball-side sideline for the pass.

 1. Have one of your post players inbound the ball as quickly as possible after a made basket, before the defense gets set.
-Have the same player take it out each time and make sure he knows that this is his assignment.
+Have the same player take it out each time and make sure he knows his assignment.

 3. The forward at half court who is opposite the ball-side comes toward the ball in the middle for the pass, and is a good target for a pass because of this movement toward the ball.
 A pass to a player moving away from the ball is often intercepted.
 The ball-side forward at half court should be in position to receive the pass along the sideline (see diagram).

-4. OK, the middle pass is covered and you can't get it there... look up the ball-side sideline and pass to O5.
-You'll notice that usually one defender will cover both O3 and O5 and will straddle between them.
+4. If the middle pass is denied - look up the ball-side sideline and pass to O5.
+Notice that usually one defender covers both O3 and O5 and will straddle between them.
 Teach your passer to make a quick pass fake to one, and then pass sharply to the other.
 The pass fake will get the defender leaning one way, and will open up your intended passing lane.

-5. If nothing is open, you may have to outlet back to O4 (diagram B) in the paint who passes either to O2 on the left side, or O3 in the middle, or maybe back to O1 on the right sideline.
+5. If nothing is open, you may have to pass back to O4 (diagram B).
+O4 passes either to O2 on the left side, or O3 in the middle, or maybe back to O1 on the right sideline.
 You usually don't want O4 dribbling unless he/she is one of those exceptional post players who has good ball-handling skills.
-But assuming O4 is not a great ball-handler, teach him/her to look first to make the quick pass left, and not just start dribbling as so many kids do.
+But assuming O4 is not a great ball-handler, teach him/her to look first to make the quick pass left, and not just start dribbling.